bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Jeremy's already written a bunch of tests, like the change set is really very small to do the whole CTV thing.
 So I figured I'll just reuse that.
 He's already got a bit like pull that in.
-The union of the CTV changes and the OpVault changes wind up being about 5,000 lines, which is, I'd have to check the numbers, but I'm going to say it's like an order of magnitude less change than like Taproot or SegWit.
+The union of the CTV changes and the `OP_VAULT` changes wind up being about 5,000 lines, which is, I'd have to check the numbers, but I'm going to say it's like an order of magnitude less change than like Taproot or SegWit.
 So you're looking at a potential.

 NVK: 00:49:09